PalmEmanuel/PSLabs/Lab8_API.md

 - Get all posts from the `/posts` endpoint.
 Compare the results from using Invoke-WebRequest and Invoke-RestMethod.

 ## Post
-- Create a JSON object in PowerShell with a title, body and userId, and post it to `/posts` with `application\json` as the Content-Type.
+- Create a JSON object in PowerShell with a title, body and userId, and post it to `/posts` with `application/json` as the Content-Type.